Who We Are

 In 1875, Charles Booth, Edinbury Corprew, Joseph Brown, and Ned Brown left Norfolk County and settled in Savage Crossing, Nansemond County (now Suffolk).
 Though welcomed into the community, they longed for a house of worship.
 As members of Divine Baptist Church in Norfolk, their faith compelled them to establish one.

-They first worshipped in a storehouse owned by the Whaley and Jackson Railroad Company, then moved to a larger building across the road as numbers grew.
-The church became known as Whitehead Ridge.
-A revival brought thirty new converts, inspiring the need for a permanent congregation.
-In 1878, work began on the first church edifice at the current site.
-Under Rev. C. A. Holmes, the name was changed to Gethsemane Baptist Church.
+Their earliest services were held in a storehouse owned by the Whaley and Jackson Railroad Company.
+As attendance increased, they moved to a larger building across the road, and the congregation became known as Whitehead Ridge.
+A revival soon followed, bringing thirty new converts and strengthening the call for a permanent church home.
+In 1878, construction began on the first church edifice at the site where the church currently stands today.
+Under Rev. C. A. Holmes, the congregation received its enduring name-Gethsemane Baptist Church.

-The pioneers—Charles “Father” Booth, Edinbury Corprew, James Rawles, Henry Reid, James Small, John Faulk, George Copeland, Joseph Brown, and Ned Brown—laid the foundation for a lasting ministry.
+The pioneers—Charles “Father” Booth, Edinbury Corprew, James Rawles, Henry Reid, James Small, John Faulk, George Copeland, Joseph Brown, and Ned Brown—laid the spiritual and physical foundation for a ministry that continues to thrive more than a century later.

 Past Pastors and Their Leadership